CBIIT/bento-docs/configuration/Global_UI_Elements.md

 1. Edit `$(src)/bento-frontend/src/bento/headerData.js` with the editor of your choice

-2. set field `globalHeaderLogoAltText` with the text need to display when image is not availble.
+2. Set field `globalHeaderLogoAltText` with the text need to display when image is not availble.

 ### Configuring the Alt Tag for the Global Header Image